cStralpt/nixos-silly/README.md

 Now when you want to rebuild the configuration you have access to an alias called flake-rebuild that will rebuild the flake!

+If you're succesfully installed it, make sure you follow the next step instructions in the instructions.md file!

 Hope you enjoy!